gru001/FragmentTransaction/README.md

 Demonstrate flavors of commit()

-This app presents buttons, each of which will attempt to replace a big blue rectangle with a big red rectangle.
+This app presents buttons, each of which will attempt to replace a big blue rectangle(WhiteRatFragment) with a big red rectangle(BlackRatFragment).
 The three different options are:

  * Don't allow state loss.
 This will crash the app because it will attempt to make the change after `onSaveInstanceState()`.
  * Allow state loss.
 This will make the change, but you may lose state (more on that in a second).